 How to Find Hidden Partitions on Windows 10?

 You can see the overall allocation of your hard disk partitions from Windows Disk Management utility.
 To access this utility on Windows 10, right click on Windows Start button and choose “Disk Management”.
 (You can also choose this tool from Administrative Tools -> Disk Management).
 Here, you can see how your hard drive partitions are allocated.

 Now, come to the bottom part of the Window.
-To the right of Disk 0(Main Storage Drive), you can see a 450MB partition – labelled with Recovery Partition.
-This will contain files for reinstalling Windows on the same machine, at a later time if necessary.
+To the right of Disk 0(Main Storage Drive), you can see a 450MB partition – labeled with Recovery Partition.
+This will contain files for reinstalling Windows on the same machine at a later time if necessary.
 So, it’s not a good idea to mess with this partition.

 On the right of this EFI partition, you can see a 100MB partition.
 Actually, this one was created when Windows installed on your PC.
 It’ll contain some essential files for booting Windows.
 So, I have to keep this partition as it exists now.

 Additional information: Click on the link if you want to learn how to optimize SSD performance on Windows 10.

 If you’ve upgraded to Windows 10 from an earlier version, your machine likely has a considerable amount of unallocated space as you can see in my case.
 Here, a total of 22.37GB is unallocated.

 Additional information: Click here to find out an easy way to roll back previous version of Windows without losing data.